DEV Community

 image.png

-Code development with Amazon Q Developer
+Code Development with Amazon Q Developer

 image.png

-No-code development with Amazon Q Developer in GitHub
+No-Code Development with Amazon Q Developer in GitHub

-With Amazon Q Developer in GitHub, you can build systems and address issues without coding while interacting with Amazon Q Developer on GitHub.
-By creating issues on GitHub that Amazon Q Developer will be responsible for with a description, Amazon Q Developer will develop according to the description, self-review and create a pull request.
+With Amazon Q Developer in GitHub, you can assign an Amazon Q Developer to an issue on GitHub.
+Amazon Q Developer will then implement a solution based on the issue's content and existing artifacts and create a pull request.

-↓Image of development by Amazon Q Developer
+↓ Image of development using Amazon Q Developer in GitHub

 image.png